ssccoouutt/Telegram-Youtube-Twitter-TikTok-Downloader/README.md

 ## Requirements

-To run this bot, you'll need the following dependencies installed:
+To run this bot, you'll need the following dependencies installed (make sure to use the updated versions to avoid issues):

 - Python 3.7+
 - `yt-dlp` for downloading media